Tzeni Karezi: Personal life

-In May 1962 Karezi wed a journalist, Zahos Hadjifotiou, but this marriage ended in divorce two years later.
+In May 1962, Karezi wed a journalist, Zahos Hadjifotiou, but this marriage ended in divorce two years later.
 In 1967, during the filming of Kontserto gia polyvola, she met Kostas Kazakos, with whom she had her only child, Konstantinos Kazakos, who became also an actor.
-They formed a popular duo and Karezi's repertoire shifted to more sophisticated and intellectual plays.
+They formed a popular duo and her repertoire shifted to more sophisticated and intellectual plays.
 They were led to prison where they spent several nights due to the play To megalo mas tsirko (Our Big Circus) in 1973, which insulted the Greek junta.

 Death

-Tzeni Karezi died on 26 July 1992 from cancer at her home and buried at public expense.
-She was believed to be 58 years old, although some sources gave her age as 56 or 60.
-Thousands were present to attend her funeral.
+Tzeni Karezi died on 26 July 1992 from cancer at her home and was buried at public expense.
+She was believed to be 60 years old (varying different years of birth had been ascribed over the years).
+Thousands attended her funeral.

-As a victim of metastatic cancer, she asked those close to her to make palliative care better known and to assist in its development so others suffering painful diseases or ailments would be able to live their last days with dignity.
+A metastatic cancer victim, she asked those close to her to make palliative care better known and to assist in its development so others suffering painful diseases or ailments would be able to live their last days with dignity.
 The Jenny Karezi Foundation is a non-profit Cancer Pain Relief and Palliative Care organization, founded in 1992, in memory of the Greek actress.
-The Foundation’s mission is to relieve patients with cancer and other chronic diseases, through medical and psychological support.
+The Foundation's mission is to relieve patients with cancer and other chronic diseases, through medical and psychological support.